realtyem/synapse-workers/README.md

 * *NGINX_GENERAL_PAGE_SIZE_BYTES*: The main size tunable, defaults to 4k(4096).
 Most other buffer size variables are multipliers of this number, so allow adjusting all of them at once with a single tunable.
 Fine-tuning, if required, is below.
+* *EXTERNAL_REVERSE_PROXY_IP*: Defaults to be auto-detected.
+This should be the IP address of the external reverse proxy.
+In the case of Unraid and swag, this will be the IP of the swag container.
+Used to ensure that load balancing by IP address doesn't hash on that IP instead of the remote server's IP

 ### Connection compression
 <details>